rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-in the marking of possessa with 1SG possessor indexing, most recently EKM (2000: 55), there are numerous publications where %Om marking is used throughout the first person singular paradigm of the possessive declension regardless of grammatical number of the possessum.
-Hence, only the NOM.SG reading of the 3SG possessor index in %OzO is unambiguous in its marking for grammatical number.
+in the marking of possessa with 1SG possessor indexing, most recently EKM (2000: 55), there are numerous publications where -Om marking is used throughout the first person singular paradigm of the possessive declension regardless of grammatical number of the possessum.
+Hence, only the NOM.SG reading of the 3SG possessor index in -OzO is unambiguous in its marking for grammatical number.
 (For treatment of the possessive declension, see section 4.3.2.1.)
 In the Dative-case form of the possessive indices no distinction is necessarily made for number of possessor.
-Although, native speakers might generally maintain that the morpheme %Onsteń should be glossed as POSS-3SG>DAT, there is evidence in the majority corpus that the gloss might be generalized to POSS-3.DAT, refer back to examples
+Although, native speakers might generally maintain that the morpheme -Onsteń should be glossed as POSS-3SG>DAT, there is evidence in the majority corpus that the gloss might be generalized to POSS-3.DAT, refer back to examples
 (3–5) in subsection (4.2.1.1.)
 CORE CX, DATIVE.
-The lexical expression of grammatical number is limited to the plural personal and definite pronouns, e.g. miń ‘we’, ti͔ń ‘you (PL)’, si͔ń ‘they’, ńe ‘these, those’ and nona% ‘the others’.
+The lexical expression of grammatical number is limited to the plural personal and definite pronouns, e.g. miń ‘we’, ti͔ń ‘you (PL)’, si͔ń ‘they’, ńe ‘these, those’ and nona- ‘the others’.
 The personal pronouns with first and second person plural readings are generally used for singular speakers and addressees when they are acting on behalf of one or more explicitly identifiable referents (see also ASSOCIATIVE ELDER NOUNS and ASSOCIATIVE COLLECTIVE QUANTIFIERS in section (4.3.)).
-It will also be noted that the plural morpheme %T familiar from the indefinite and definite declensions appears in the 3PL of both the verbal and nominal conjugations and the readings adnominal versus verbal plural are difficult to distinguish, see examples.
+It will also be noted that the plural morpheme -T familiar from the indefinite and definite declensions appears in the 3PL of both the verbal and nominal conjugations and the readings adnominal versus verbal plural are difficult to distinguish, see examples.